CO18353/tic-tac-toe/README.md

 function minimax(board,maximizingPlayer)
 1. Check for terminal states and accordingly return a value
-  a.
-If it is the winning move and maximizing player’s turn
+  1. If it is the winning move and maximizing player’s turn
-    i.
-Then return score positive.
+    1. Then return score positive.
-  b.
-Else if it is the winning move and minimizing player’s turn
+  1. Else if it is the winning move and minimizing player’s turn
-    i.
-Then return score negative.
+    1. Then return score negative.
-  c.
-Else if no one is winning and no empty spots are left
+  1. Else if no one is winning and no empty spots are left
-    i.
-Then return score zero.
+    1. Then return score zero.
 2. Go through the available spots on the board
   a.
 Call the minimax function at each available spot.
   b.
 Store the score at each position.